Looking at Byron Buxton's Swing

-An on-base menace, Buxton scampered around the bases with blinding speed and, defensively, he covered more real estate than the Alaskan wilderness.
-But it is perhaps the most difficult aspect of the game -- hitting -- that separates the elite prospects from the flame-out Brandon Woods of the world.
+An on-base menace, Buxton scampered around the bases with blinding speed and, defensively, he covered more real estate than is in the Alaskan wilderness.
+But it is perhaps the most difficult aspect of the game -- hitting -- that separates the elite prospects from the flamed-out Brandon Woods of the world.

 The game is organic and climbing the ladder involves making changes in approach and mechanics to ensure the stud high school/college player not only reaches but succeeds at the highest level of professional baseball.
-When it comes to Buxton, that education is in process.
+When it comes to Buxton, those changes are in process.

 As Law writes about Buxton:

 “[The] Twins have done a great job of smoothing out Buxton’s swing; he’s more balanced through contact and already has more power because he keeps his back foot in contact with the ground so he gets more loft in his swing.”